Last Updated on April 10, 2023 by Dave Schoenbeck

 Video calls and conferences have become a part of everyday life since 2020.
 Did you know that 45 percent of teams use video at least weekly, and 80 percent of employees use videos for 1-to-1 meetings?
-It seems like no matter who you are or where you work; you are unlikely to get away from the video camera on your laptop.
+No matter who you are or where you work, you are unlikely to get away from the video camera on your laptop.

 So then, what are the best practices for video calls?
 Read on for insight into some of the things I believe make video calls great—and where you need to pay attention.

 Being confident on camera is not the same as being good on camera.
 Similar to presenting to a boardroom of your superiors and peers, it takes practice and sometimes coaching.